lauriku/agilejkl-presentation/docker-irl/README.md

 ## Example: Dockerizing a Node.js app
 Let's shove a Node app inside a container and deploy it to Amazon ECS!

+--

+### TODO

+1. Create a Dockerfile, build it
+2. Create a Docker Hub automated build
+3. Create an Amazon ECS cluster
+4. Deploy app to ECS

 Notes:
-- Create a Dockerfile
-- Build locally
-- Create a Docker hub automated build
-- Create ECS Cluster
-- Deploy!
+- Some resource created beforehand to Amazon, like Application Load Balancer, Target group, Security Group and IAM role

 ---